Stomach Ulcer

 What causes stomach ulcers?

-• H. pylori infection.
-This common bacterial infection affects up to half of people worldwide.
-It primarily lives in the stomach.
-In many people, it doesn’t seem to cause problems.
-Their gut immune systems keep it in check.
-But a portion of those infected have H. pylori overgrowth.
-The bacteria continue to multiply, eating into the stomach lining and causing chronic inflammation and peptic ulcer disease.
-H. pylori infection is associated with about 60% of duodenal ulcers and 40% of gastric ulcers.
+H. pylori is a very common bacterial infection that affects up to half of people worldwide.
+It primarily lives in your stomach.
+In many people, it doesn’t seem to cause any problems.
+But sometimes, it overgrows and takes over.
+As the bacteria continue to multiply, they eat into your stomach lining, causing chronic inflammation that leads to gastric ulcers.

 Less common causes of stomach ulcers include: